scetx/build-a-blockchain-startup/_pages/class/02_ipfs_workshop.md

 ---

+Before we begin, please:

 ## Install IPFS Desktop

 Now is the time to get IPFS Desktop!
 Instructions are available for Linux, Mac and Windows:

 #### <https://docs.ipfs.io/install/ipfs-desktop>

+## Optional: Sign up for a pinning service

+This is a cloud based IPFS node you can ["pin" IPFS content](https://docs.ipfs.io/how-to/pin-files/) on that will be available when your machine(s) are offline to teh rest of the IPFS network.
+Many exist!
+Here are a few:

+- <https://pinata.cloud> **Free accounts available!** - easy file storage for NFTs and more.
+- <https://fleek.co> - targeting websites on IPFS specifically with extra nice tooling for that.
+- <https://infura.io/docs/ipfs> - more dev focused with robust API integrations.
+- <https://www.kaleido.io/blockchain-platform/ipfs-file-store> - targeted for ["BaaS"](https://www.kaleido.io/product/overview#blockchain-as-a-service) full application deployments.

 ---